UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 terminate all running onBunya Desktops, then check that this is set in the file `$HOME/.config/user-dirs.dirs`</br>
 `XDG_DESKTOP_DIR="$HOME/Desktop"`<br>Fix, as necessary, and relaunch a desktop.

-### Your Expert Desktop job cancels almost immediately
+### Your Expert or GPU-Accelerated Desktop job cancels almost immediately

 This is generally some sort of error has occurred as the desktop environment was being set up or as you launched the desktop.

+You can check what happened by clicking on the Session ID link in the job card.
+It will take you to a list of the files used by the job.
+The file 'output.log' will contain any error output by the job.

 We usually suspect that you are hitting the "Invalid EGL device" error.
 Try the following.